Sagar3301/metasploit.sh/README.md

-# metasploit PROJECT BY sagar3301
+# METASPLOIT Project By SAGAR3301
-## this use in your Termux App With an educational purpose
+## use this project in your Termux App With an educational purpose

 ### [+] Installation & Usage
 ```